LTG vs CBZ

 (1995)Objective

-To compare the efficacy and tolerability of lamotrigine versus carbamazepine as initial monotherapy for newly diagnosed epilepsy
+To compare lamotrigine with carbamazepine as initial monotherapy for newly diagnosed epilepsy.

 Study Summary